New Pump.fun tokens can launch and trade against USDC, creating a dollar-native lane for projects built around real treasury accounting.

 Stock Buys

-Treasury USDC deploys into a weighted basket of real stock positions tracked via Pyth.
+Treasury USDC deploys into a weighted basket of xStocks and market exposure tracked in dollars.

 NAV + PnL